Nur-tusa/angular2-githubuser/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 # copyright
-only reserved to tusa @company
+only reserved to tusa @company  only

 # support team
 name :  nur-tusa